isaac-sim/IsaacLabExtensionTemplate/README.md

 #### Setup as Omniverse Extension

-We provide an example UI extension that will load upon enabling your extension defined in `ext_template/ui_extension_example.py`.
+We provide an example UI extension that will load upon enabling your extension defined in `exts/ext_template/ext_template/ui_extension_example.py`.
 For more information on UI extensions, enable and check out the source code of the `omni.isaac.ui_template` extension and refer to the introduction on [Isaac Sim Workflows 1.2.3.
 GUI](https://docs.omniverse.nvidia.com/isaacsim/latest/introductory_tutorials/tutorial_intro_workflows.html#gui).

 To enable your extension, follow these steps:

 1. **Add the search path of your repository** to the extension manager:
     - Navigate to the extension manager using `Window` -> `Extensions`.
     - Click on the **Hamburger Icon** (☰), then go to `Settings`.
-    - In the `Extension Search Paths`, enter the path that goes up to your repository's location without actually including the repository's own directory.
-For example, if your repository is located at `/home/code/IsaacLabExtensionTemplate`, you should add `/home/code` as the search path.
+    - In the `Extension Search Paths`, enter the aboluste path to `IsaacLabExtensionTemplate/exts`
-    - If not already present, in the `Extension Search Paths`, enter the path that leads to your local Isaac Lab directory.
-For example: `/home/IsaacLab/source/extensions`
+    - If not already present, in the `Extension Search Paths`, enter the path that leads to Isaac Lab's extension directory directory (`IsaacLab/source/extensions`)
     - Click on the **Hamburger Icon** (☰), then click `Refresh`.

 2. **Search and enable your extension**: